MonitexInc/front-end-guidelines/README.md

 - Do not use words like "image", "photo", or "picture" in `<img>` `alt` props. eslint: [`jsx-a11y/img-redundant-alt`](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/img-redundant-alt.md)

-  > Why?
-Screenreaders already announce `img` elements as images, so there is no need to include this information in the alt text.
+  > Why? screen readers already announce `img` elements as images, so there is no need to include this information in the alt text.

   ```jsx
   // bad